LISC and WAGOLLAlso known as: Learning intentions and success criteria, visible learning, WALT

-Learning intentions are statements that describe what students should know, understand and be able to do by the end of a task.
-Success criteria are linked to learning intentions and describe what success looks like.
+Learning intentions (LI) are statements that describe what students should know, understand and be able to do by the end of a task.
+Success criteria (SC) are linked to learning intentions and describe what success looks like.
+What a good one looks like (WAGOLL) is used to show students a clear example of high quality work.
 They:

 - assist educators to articulate the purpose of a learning task and make judgements about the quality of student learning